CS-1400/CS-1400.github.io/README.md

 - Website automatically redeploys with every push to a page in the _pages directory.
 - More pages can be added to the website by creating another page in the _pages directory.
   - Use an existing page as a template.
+- Automatically syncs with its parent repo (CS-1030/CS-1030.github.io) every Thursday night at 11pm UTC
+  - The frequency and exact timing can be adjusted [here]()

 ## Attributions
 - [just-the-docs](https://github.com/pmarsceill/just-the-docs) theme: [Patrick Marsceill](https://github.com/pmarsceill), GitHub Product Designer